Jubatian/rrpge-spec/specs/userlib/charwt.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_cw_tile_setst
-- Cycles: 50
+- Cycles: 60
 - Param0: Character writer structure pointer
 - Param1: Style attribute to set (only 'c' is accepted)
 - Param2: Value to set

 Implements us_cw_setst in the character writer interface.
+Parameter 2 may be omitted, which case the default color will be reset.

 Changes the output color of the text if the style attribute is 'c' (ASCII 0x63).
 Otherwise does nothing.